-A controversial theory has gained considerable interest, at least in amphitheatres and general academic settings believes that there’s a political and military reason for composing this source which is the “Persian imperial authorisation”.
+A controversial theory has gained considerable interest, at least in amphitheatres and general academic settings believe that there’s a political and military reason for composing this source which is the “Persian imperial authorisation”.

 This theory proposes that after their conquest of Babylon in 539 B.C. the Persians of the Achaemenid Empire agreed to grant Jerusalem a considerable amount of local autonomy within the empire but not without conditions.
 The local authorities in Jerusalem were required to produce a law code (or what we call nowadays: constitutional law).
 The two powerful groups that make up this nation were:

 1- the priestly families who controlled the Temple and who traced their origin to Moses and the wilderness wanderings,